-Can you fix the back teeth with fillings instead of crowns?
+Can you fix the baby molars with fillings instead of crowns?

 • The goal of the dentists at Janeway Dental Clinic is to minimize your child's need for additional treatment for their baby teeth following surgery.
 The evidence from long-term studies shows that stainless steel crowns for baby molars have a 98% survival probability after seven years, whereas white fillings have less than 50%.
-For this reason, the best option for a child receiving dental treatment in the operating room is to have all decayed molars restored with crowns.
+For this reason, we believe the best option for a child receiving dental treatment in the operating room is to have all decayed molars restored with stainless steel crowns.
 (The white-colored crowns are relatively new, and because less long-term data is available, we cannot yet recommend them as confidently.)